 Average temperatures in summer (June to August) linger in the mid to high 82°F/ 20°Cs thanks to the proximity of the Adriatic coast, but it's not uncommon to reach 86°F/30°C+.
 There's hardly any rain in summer, making it the best season to experience Croatia's incredible beaches and water-based activities.

 Temperatures slowly decrease as fall (September to November) sets in, however, they're still high enough to spend long periods outside without getting too cold (think high teens to low 68°F/20°Cs).
 Fall can be quite wet, and even more so as winter (December to February) approaches.

-While temperatures in winter on the coast can lower to 5°C/41°F, it's unlikely that coastal areas will ever see snow.
-On some occasions, a light dusting of snow has fallen in areas such as Zadar and Split but it's very uncommon and is often difficult to predict.
+Winter temperatures along the coast lower to a mild 41°F/5°C, so it's unlikely for snow to fall in coastal areas.
+On some occasions, a light dusting of snow has fallen in Zadar and Split, but it's uncommon and often difficult to predict.

 Does it snow in Croatia?

 If you're traveling to Croatia for snow, then you're in luck!
 Interior regions get copious amounts of snow during winter, including Motovun, Gorski Kotar, Sljeme, Plitvice Lakes National Park and the Hrvatsko Zagorje region.
 Winter temperatures usually average 32°F/0°C so the ground is cold enough for snow to stick for an extended period.
 Although temperatures are conducive to frequent snowfall, it's unlikely to be extremely heavy, so if you're interested in skiing or snowboarding, travel to the ski resorts in the height of winter (January) to enjoy the best powder.